 Sweet Potato History

-- Sweet potatoes have been grown in Central and South America for at least 10,000 years by the Inca and Aztecs.
+- They have been grown in Central and South America for at least 10,000 years by the Inca and Aztecs.
 Sweet potato samples have been found in the Neolithic Period and perhaps to the end of the last Ice Age, or 8000 B.C. in Peru according to the National Potato Center.

 - Spanish explorers are said to have taken the sweet potato to the Philippines and East Indies.
 Then they made their way to India, China and Malaya by Portuguese voyagers in the late 16th century and the 17th and 18th centuries.